tatobari/hx711py/README.md

 - Changed the filename of the new version to make a bit more sense (Sorry for not making a new branch for the new verison.).
 - Added example file for v0.5.1.
+- Added GIF examples of new library to README.md.
+- Added example commands to README.md.
 - **Tested v0.5.1 and working.**

 ### 28/02/2023